Giving and Receiving Effective Feedback (011260)

 Description

-Please note that this is a 2-day course
+*Please note that this course is open to Justice Canada employees only.

 Providing feedback on the work or behaviour of others can be one of the most difficult tasks that we may perform as individuals, colleagues, supervisors or managers.
 When feedback is effective, it can build trust, enhance relationships, improve productivity and support the key values of the Department's Code of Conduct.